MigZCode1/TSB_Macro/README.md

-To run the script, make sure you have AutoHotKey installed in your computer
+Make sure you have AutoHotKey installed before running the Script in your computer